 What is Korean strawberry milk?

 Korean strawberry milk is a popular beverage in South Korea.
 It is made with fresh strawberries, milk, and a sweetener.
-Also, Korean strawberry milk is different from other regular strawberry milk in the market because it typically uses real and fresh strawberries.
+Also, Korean strawberry milk differs from other strawberry milks on the market because it typically uses real, fresh strawberries.
 Therefore, it gives a fresh, natural flavor and vibrant color.

-Many people love Korean strawberry milk because they love its fresh, fruity taste and creamy texture.
-Besides, it’s a delightful treat, especially during the strawberry season when the fruit is at its peak sweetness.
+Many people love Korean strawberry milk for its fresh, fruity taste and creamy texture.
+Besides, it’s a delightful treat, especially during the strawberry season when the fruit is at its peak of sweetness.
 In addition, many cafes in South Korea offer their own versions of strawberry milk, often with unique twists like adding whipped cream, ice cream, extra fruit pieces, or other flavorings.

 When you are ready to drink, remember to give the container a good stir to combine any separated layers.
 The natural strawberry puree may settle at the bottom, so mixing it ensures an even flavor.